Hiring for small teams: what we’ve learned in the past 2 years

-The idea behind keeping your team as small as it gets is bound to break the intuitive stereotype that makes us think that the more people we hire the better the business is going.
-Because, in reality, what matters is how much value your team makes, and how much revenue per person you get.
+The idea behind keeping your team as small as it gets is bound to break the intuitive stereotype that makes us think that the more people we hire, the better the business is going.
+Because, in reality, what matters is how much value your team makes and how much revenue per person you get.

 But even if remaining small isn’t your intentional business goal, you’re still going through the stage of hiring your first 10 employees whether you want it or not.

-How to hire startup team
+How to hire a startup team

 Hiring for small teams is very different from hiring for big companies.
-The main difference is that every hire you make is unique, and, as a new business, you don’t have to worry about following a specific well-designed process, but rather focus on hiring the best talent you can possibly get at this point, while maintaining a great company image and reputation.
+The main difference is that every hire you make is unique, and, as a new business, you don’t have to worry about following a specific well-designed process but rather focus on hiring the best talent you can possibly get at this point while maintaining a great company image and reputation.

-You might have heard a lot about recruiting routine at corporations like Google or The Big Four, where they spend months before making a job offer for a junior position to their perfect candidate with Ivy League education.
+You might have heard a lot about recruiting routines at corporations like Google or The Big Four, where they spend months before making a job offer for a junior position to their perfect candidate with an Ivy League education.
 These scalable processes that go exactly by the script to ensure the best possible outcome every time hold the big corps together.